This Cowboy Bean Pasta Recipe Is:

 - Jalapeno

-How Do I Make Vegan Cowboy Pasta and Beans?
+How Do I Make This Cowboy Beans and Noodles Recipe?

 - Cook pasta according to package instructions.
 Drain and set aside.